017 – How We Can Find Ikigai in Our Interpersonal Relationships

 Conditions needed to cultivate ibasho

-Nick and Shintaro talk about the conditions that people need to cultivate ibasho.
+There are conditions that people need to cultivate ibasho.

 Shintaro shares that the first is what he called “echoing or echoed values” -- this relates to experiencing together, and having the desire to do valued experiences together; the important thing is that both parties value the experience that they share.